Funded by UK Government

-This forms part of the new sustainable travel route between Poole town centre, Ferndown and Wimborne
+This forms part of the sustainable travel route between Poole town centre, Ferndown and Wimborne.

 What is happening now

-This project is being broken down into three phases:
+This project is broken down into 3 phases.
+All but phase 3b are complete:

 Phase 1

-1.5km section of Wimborne Road West from Canford Bottom Roundabout to Cobham Road.
-Work started in early March 2022 and is now largely complete.
+Wimborne Road West from Canford Bottom Roundabout to Cobham Road.
+This section has now been completed.

 Phase 2

-Covers the section of Wimborne Road East between Trickett's Cross Roundabout and West Moors Road.
-This section has now been completed.
+Wimborne Road East between Trickett's Cross Roundabout and West Moors Road.
+This section has now been completed

 Phase 3

-The east section, Phase 3a (from the east of Stanfield Road to west Moors Road) is under construction and due to complete by the end of 2023.
+• Phase 3a (from the east of Stanfield Road to West Moors Road) is now complete subject to some outstanding remedials

 Phase 1: